File Formats: Genomes

 IGV reference genome (JSON)#

 As of release 2.11.0 reference genomes can be specified and loaded as JSON files.
 The previous ".genome" format is now considered deprecated.
 The format is a json form of the "reference" object description from igv.js, described here.
-For IGV use, required properties include id
+For IGV use, required properties include id, name, and either fastaURL and indexURL or twoBitURL.
+All other properties are optional.
+An example of a complete json description for the GRCh38 assembly is given below.

-Fields ending with "url" can contain local file paths.
+Fields ending with "URL" can contain local file paths.
 These paths can be absolute or relative to the location of the genome (.json) file.

 Example: Human GRCh38 with 2 annotation tracks